PavaS279/Financial-Fortress/features-list.md

 ### 5. My Checks
 - **Analysis History:** Provides a rich, tabular view of all past financial checks performed by the user.
 - **Filtering and Sorting:** Users can search, filter by check type, and sort by date or risk level.
-- **At-a-Glance Info:** The table shows the Check ID, type of analysis, date, and the resulting risk level, with an option to star important checks.
 - **Analytics Dashboard:** Visual cards and charts showing total checks, average risk, scams blocked, and check activity over time.
 - **Quick Actions:** Sidebar with options to export, share, archive, or delete analyses.
+- **Starred Items:** Ability to star/bookmark important analyses for quick access.

 ### 6. Community Hub
-- **Live Scam Feed:** A central feed where users can see anonymized scam reports submitted by the community.
+- **Live Scam Feed:** A central feed where users can see anonymized scam reports submitted by the community, with voting and comment counts.
 - **Report a Scam:** A form for users to anonymously submit details of new scams they encounter.
 - **Top Contributors:** A leaderboard to recognize active community members.
 - **Official Alerts:** A section displaying recent security alerts from official sources like RBI and CERT-In.
+- **Safety Tip of the Day:** A card highlighting a useful financial safety tip.

 ### 7. Settings
-- **User Profile:** Manage name, email, and other personal details.
+- **User Profile:** Manage name, email, phone number, and age group.
-- **Alert Settings:** Configure preferences for email and SMS/WhatsApp notifications.
+- **Alert Settings:** Configure preferences for email and SMS/WhatsApp notifications and their frequency.
-- **Language & Preferences:** Toggle between light/dark mode and other UI customizations.
+- **Language & Preferences:** Toggle between light/dark mode, select language, and adjust font size.
-- **Analysis Defaults:** Set default preferences for the analysis tools.
+- **Analysis Defaults:** Set default preferences for the analysis tools, such as auto-analysis on paste.
 - **Privacy Controls:** Manage data retention, export personal data, or delete the account.
-- **Connected Accounts:** (Coming Soon) A section to manage connected financial accounts.
+- **Connected Accounts:** A section to manage connected financial accounts (marked as "coming soon").
+- **Help & Support:** An accordion with sections for FAQs, Contact, and Feedback.

 ## User Interface & Experience
-- **Collapsible Sidebar Navigation:** A modern, responsive sidebar that is fully expanded on desktop and collapses to an icon-only rail or a mobile-friendly sheet.
+- **Collapsible Sidebar Navigation:** A modern, responsive sidebar that is fully expanded on desktop and collapses to an icon-only rail or a mobile-friendly sheet that closes on item selection.
 - **Consistent UI Components:** Built with ShadCN UI, ensuring a consistent and professional look and feel across the application.
 - **Toasts & Notifications:** Provides user feedback for actions like errors during AI analysis.
 - **Loading Skeletons:** Animated placeholders give users feedback while data is being fetched or processed.